Catch Us If You Can: Reception and legacy

 Upon initial release, "Catch Us If You Can" received favourable reviews in the British press.
-Writing for Disc Weekly, journalist Penny Valentine noted the contrasting verses and choruses and found them clever.
+Writing for Disc Weekly, journalist Penny Valentine noted the contrasting verses and choruses, finding them clever.
 She praised Smith's vocal delivery as "raucous", and stated it to be a hit, especially because it was "from their film".
 In a blind date for magazine Melody Maker, Welsh singer Lulu identified it as a blend between the Dave Clark Five and the Hollies, particularly the drumming.
-She found it good and predicted it to be a hit, though believed "nothing after Elvis" surprised her.
+She found it good and predicted it to be a hit, though she believed "nothing after Elvis" surprised her.
 Somewhat more negatively, Derek Johnson of the New Musical Express found the song "inconsequential" and doubted its chances of becoming a hit if it "wasn't for the film", despite having believed the song to be "gay, bright and breezy" and "good dance material".
-Norman Jopling and Peter Jones found "Catch Us If You Can" to "move like mad after the opening bars", though stated it was more commercial than their previous offerings.
-They praised Payton's harmonica solo and stated that "it could do Dave a lot of good in the charts.
+Norman Jopling and Peter Jones found "Catch Us If You Can" to "move like mad after the opening bars", though he stated it was more commercial than their previous offerings.
+He praised Payton's harmonica solo and stated that "it could do Dave a lot of good in the charts.

 "Catch Us if You Can" was not only one of the biggest Dave Clark Five hits, getting to number four in 1965, but is also probably the one that's most respected by critics (inasmuch as rock critics pay any serious attention to the DC5).